tinoryj/FeatureSpy/README.md

 ## Detailed Instructions

-A detailed configuration of prototype can be found in [Prototype/README.md](Prototype/README.md), and [Simulator/README.md](Simulator/README.md) for simulator.
+A detailed configuration of the prototype can be found in [Prototype/README.md](Prototype/README.md), and [Simulator/README.md](Simulator/README.md) for the simulator.